iambryanshen/TabPageView/README.md

 }
 ```

 ## License

-TabPageView is released under the MIT license.
-[See LICENSE](https://github.com/brianbryant/TabPageView/LICENSE) for details.
+TabPageView is available under the MIT license.
+See the LICENSE file for more info.